(248) 837-5090

 The best landscape is not just attractive on installation day.
 It is planned for how the property will drain, grow, and be used over several seasons.

 If you are planning landscaping in Warren, start with the practical issues: what needs to be fixed, what needs to be built, what needs to grow, and what needs to be easier to maintain.
 The Guy Outdoor Services has served Metro Detroit since 2006 with landscaping, hardscaping, drainage, water features, lawn care, and commercial snow management.
-For a Warren-specific estimate, visit the contact page or call (248) 837-5090.
+Homeowners comparing nearby planning needs can also review landscaping in Sterling Heights, MI.
+For a Warren-specific estimate, use the form on the contact page or call (248) 837-5090.

 FAQ: Warren Landscaping Before You Book